 |Gateway to the Floods|

-It pretty quickly became clear that my route to the river was blocked by a large expanse of flood water and so, rather than risk soggy wellies, I headed back up to civilisation and instead decided to check out the Manor Farm pits from the Southern slope.
+It pretty quickly became clear that my route to the river was blocked by a large expanse of flood water.
+So, rather than risk soggy wellies, I headed back up to civilisation.
+Instead deciding to check out the Manor Farm pits from the Southern slope.

 |One of the Looming Trees in the Mist|